 The Escrow Holder Won't:

-• Advise you - the escrow company must maintain a neutral, third-party status
+• Advise you - the escrow holder stays a neutral, third-party status

 • Dispense opinions about tax implications